Kishore Kumar

 Besides Hindi, he sang in many other Indian languages, including Bengali, Marathi, Assamese, Gujarati, Kannada, Bhojpuri, Malayalam, Odia and Urdu.
 He also released a few non-film albums in multiple languages, especially in Bengali, which are noted as all-time classics.
+According to his brother and legendary actor Ashok Kumar, Kishore Kumar was successful as a singer because his "voice hits the mike, straight, at its most sensitive point".

-He won 8 Filmfare Awards for Best Male Playback Singer and holds the record for winning the most Filmfare Awards in that category.
+He won 8 Filmfare Award for Best Male Playback Singer out of 28 nominations and holds the record for winning and nominating the most Filmfare Awards in that category.
 He was awarded the Lata Mangeshkar Award by the Madhya Pradesh government in 1985.
 In 1997, the Madhya Pradesh Government initiated an award called the "Kishore Kumar Award" for contributions to Hindi cinema.
-In 2012, his unreleased last song sold for ₹15.6 lakh at the Osian's Cinefan Auction in New Delhi.
+In 2012, his unreleased last song sold for ₹15.6 lakh ($17,500 USD) at the Osian's Cinefan Auction in New Delhi.

 Early life

 Kishore Kumar was born in a Bengali Brahmin Ganguly family in Khandwa, Central Provinces (now in Madhya Pradesh) as Abhas Kumar Ganguly.
 His father, Kunjalal Ganguly (Gangopadhyay) was a lawyer and his mother, Gouri Devi came from a wealthy Bengali family and was a home-maker.
 Kunjalal Gangopadhyaya was invited by the Kamavisadar Gokhale family of Khandwa to be their personal lawyer.
 Kumar was the youngest of four siblings, the older three being Ashok (the eldest), Sati Devi, and Anoop.

 While Kumar was still a child, his brother Ashok became an actor in Hindi cinema.
 Later, Anoop also ventured into cinema with Ashok's help.
 Kumar graduated from Christian College, Indore.